yeastrc/jobcenter/trunk/JobCenter_Blast_Submitter/README.txt

 !!!!!!
-Dont Forget to Install the JobManager_Blast_Module.
+Dont Forget to Install the JobCenter_Blast_Module.
 This submitter is useless without it. !!!!!!

 Assuming that you followed the directions for installing the server (mysql, apache, tomcat), simply export a project .war file and drop it in the webapps directory.